 The Subject Access Request Policy details how Thamesmead Medical Associates will meet its legal obligations concerning individual’s access to their information.
 The requirements within the Policy are primarily based upon the DPA 1998 and EU GDPR 2018 as they are the key legislations covering rights to personal information.

 This Subject Access Request Policy has been written to ensure that all staff of Thamesmead Medical Associates are aware of their responsibilities to provide information if requested.
+This Policy also includes guidelines and information on how to request information of the deceased.

 Click here to download the Subject Access Policy